moufan666/DingWenXuan_414join/README.md

 ![image](https://raw.githubusercontent.com/moufan666/moufan666/main/practice.png)
 I usually paint Impasto with `Impasto`.
 I personally prefer cool colors, but I need some warm colors in a lot of cool colors. so I painted her eyes pink, and I also used a lot of hidden color techniques, which is what I am particularly good at.
 ![image](https://raw.githubusercontent.com/moufan666/moufan666/main/myself.png)
+This is my `sketch`, To prove that impasto is not the only thing I'm good at.